Holy Trinity Episcopal Church – 7:30 PM

 With the Fayetteville Symphony Orchestra

-Kick off your holiday season with this annual Fayetteville tradition attracting hundreds!
+Kick off your holiday season with the annual Fayetteville tradition attracting hundreds!
 This “Gift to the Community” is a partnership with the Fayetteville Symphony Orchestra.
-Join our celebrated organizations with guest soloists Caroline Vaughn (Soprano), Brenda Vandervort-Miller (Mezzo), Melvin Ezzell (Tenor). and Ramelle Brooks (Bass).
-Typically, we invite anyone who has sung this piece to join us from the audience or attend rehearsals and stand with the choir!
-The performance is typically known as the “Christmas portion” of the work, ending with the famous “Hallelujah Chorus!”
+Typically, we invite anyone who has sung this piece to join us from the audience or attend rehearsal and stand with the choir!
+The performance is what is typically known as the “Christmas portion” of the work, ending with the famous “Hallelujah Chorus!”
+No ticket is necessary for the concert.

 1700 Fort Bragg Rd, Fayetteville, NC 28303